BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ## 1. About The Project <a id='sec1'></a>

 This project is a part of the repositories to illustrate my software engineering experience.
-This repository especially demonstrates my skills about the software design.
+This repository especially demonstrates my skills about the software architecture and design.

 In the first section, I will start by describing the problem without diving into too much detail.
 Then, I will examine the requirements and limitations (R&L) for the requested software.